rahulgopinath/rahulgopinath.github.io/_posts/2026-05-09-simple-invariant-miner.markdown

 TLDR; This post is a complete implementation of a Daikon-style runtime invariant miner in Python, including instrumentation, trace collection, candidate invariant checking, and implication-based suppression.
-## The Oracle Problem and "Likely" Invariants
+## The Oracle Problem and Likely Invariants

-A central challenge in software testing is the "Oracle Problem": how do we programmatically determine if the output of a test is correct?
+A central challenge in software testing is the **Oracle Problem**: how do we programmatically determine if the output of a test is correct?
 Manually writing assertions (the "oracle") is tedious and often incomplete.

 Daikon-style mining provides an **Approximate Oracle**.
-By observing "gold" runs of a program, we can treat the resulting invariants as a specification of correct behavior.
+By observing *gold* runs of a program, we can treat the resulting invariants as a specification of correct behavior.

 There are two critical nuances to keep in mind: